 In his second poetry collection, James Davis May writes candidly about clinical depression and the complications it brings to marriage and fatherhood.
 Though titled after one of the more poetic side effects of antidepressants, Unusually Grand Ideas ultimately discovers that the most audacious ideas of all are those that lead us back to wonder and love.
 These discoveries do not come easy.
 At times, the darkness May describes is overwhelming, as when he compares experiencing a depressive episode to being “an unskilled swimmer who’s gone /out too far and pauses to gauge the distance / he knows is likely to kill him.”
 Through that distance, though, he still hears “voices he loves wondering where he is.”
 It’s these voices of family that help May navigate the way toward healing, where he sees “not just beauty… but its excess” and “the happiness [he] should have lost” but didn’t.

-Unusually Grand Ideas will be released on February 22, 2023 and is currently available for pre-order.
+Unusually Grand Ideas was released on February 22, 2023 and named to Bookshop.org’s Best New Poetry: Winter, 2023 list.

 Unquiet Things (2016)